How to Grow Basil in Arizona in 10 Easy Steps

 Here are some common types of basil:

-Purple Basil: Purple Basil has a slightly spicy flavor and is often used for its striking appearance in salads and garnishes.
-It has deep purple leaves and stems.
+Purple Basil has a slightly spicy flavor and is often used for its striking appearance in salads and garnishes.
+Its leaves and stems are deep purple.

-African basil-African basil is a perennial plant that can grow up to 3 feet tall and has broad, slightly serrated leaves that are dark green.
+African basil is a perennial plant that can grow up to 3 feet tall and has broad, slightly serrated, dark green leaves.
 It is also known for its medicinal properties.

 Understanding the Climate in Arizona